open-resources/physics_bank/content/public/008.Energy/Potential Energy/Collision of cart with spring/Collision of cart with spring.md

     allow-blank: true
     label: $v= $
     suffix: $m/s$
+myst:
   substitutions:
     params:
       vars:
         title: Collision of a Cart with a Spring
         units: m/s
-    m: 79
+      m: 67
-    k: 201
+      k: 226
-    x: 32
+      x: 43
 ---
 # {{ params.vars.title }}
 A  {{ params.m }}  $kg$  runaway  grocery  cart  runs  into  a  spring  with a spring  constant $k = $  {{ params.k }}  $N/m$  and compresses it by {{ params.x }} $cm$ before momentarily coming to rest.